Modern Slavery Statement and Policy

 This supports early risk identification by providing:

-1. Launch of Protecting Human Rig hts focus within the 3 year Making a Digital Difference Sustainability Framework.
+- Monitored our Protecting Human Rights focus within the 3 year Making a Digital Difference Sustainability Framework.

-3. Implemented a social value calcu lator for activities across the group which has the capacity to capture the of supply chain which have completed supply chain mapping to reduce the risks of modern slavery.
+- Measuring social value calculator for activities across the group which has the capacity to capture the % of supply chain which have completed supply chain mapping to reduce the risks of modern slavery.

-1. Deliver the 26 point action plan within protecting human rights pillar over the next 3 years.
+- Continue to deliver Stone’s action plan within the protecting human rights pillar over the next 3 years.

-2. Supplier evaluation of high risk suppliers including recruitment agencies.
+- Supplier evaluation of high risk suppliers including raw material sourcing.

-4. Complete a supplier chain mapping exercise with key suppliers to reduce the risk of modern slavery.
+- Complete a supply chain mapping exercise with key suppliers to reduce the risk of modern slavery.

 Simon Harbridge